thanathip41/tspace-mysql/README.md

 ```
 ## Relation Exists
-Relationships can return only result is not empty in relations.
+Relationships can return only result is not empty in relations (soft delete).
 let's example a exists in relations :
 ```js
 +-------------+--------------+----------------------------+--------------------+